12 Things to Keep in Your Winter Car Emergency Kit

 Aside from keeping a fully stocked winter emergency kit, making sure your car is properly maintained is one of the best things you can do to prepare for winter weather.

-• Check your tires.
-You should also check your tires before hitting the road in the winter.
+You should check your tires before hitting the road in the winter.
 Make sure that your tire pressure is in line with your manufacturer’s specifications.
 You should also check your tire’s tread depth.
 The Colorado Department of Transportation recommends using the “quarter test,” where you insert a quarter headfirst into the tire tread.
 If George Washington’s head is visible, it’s a sign your tires might need to be replaced.

-• Check the gas tank.
 It’s always a good idea to keep your gas tank topped up, but this is especially important when hitting the road during inclement winter weather.
-Some gas stations may not be open, and if you’re stranded or otherwise unable to reach your destination, make sure that you have enough gas to still get where you need to go once roads are clear.
+Some gas stations may not be open, and if you’re stranded or otherwise unable to reach your destination, make sure that you have enough gas to get where you need to go once the roads are clear.

 Shop for Car Insurance